NCI900-Training-Organisation/intro-to-cuda/docs/source/tutorial/cuda_graphs.rst

     cudaGraph_t graph;
     check(cudaGraphCreate(&graph, 0), "Create graph");

+.. admonition:: Explanation
+   :class: attention

+   The second parameter is flags, which can be set to 0 for default behavior.
+   It is reserved for future use — currently must be 0.

 Now create the first node in the graph which is a memset operation:

 .. code-block:: c